Terms of Business

 The following terms of engagement apply to all work carried out by Eldwick Law except as otherwise agreed.
 The expression “we”, “us”, and “our” refer to Eldwick Law and “you” and “your” refer to our client.

-These terms and conditions will apply to any services which we provide and will usually be supplemented by a letter dealing amongst other things with the specific services to be provided and the fees payable.
+These terms and conditions will apply to any services which we provide to you and will usually be supplemented by a letter dealing amongst other things with the specific services to be provided and the fees payable.

 1. Our Services